 How To Wire a New Switch and Ceiling Light

-Wiring Diagrams for Wall Switch and Light Fixtures
+Wiring a Wall Switch for Light Fixtures

-Question: How do I wire the new switch using power from the existing power line to turn on and off the new ceiling light?
+Electrical Wiring Question: How do I wire the new switch using power from the existing power line to turn on and off the new ceiling light?

 This electrical question came from: Dennis, a Handyman from Lewiston, New York.

 See more about Home Wiring for New York